Emirates Airline: We support more than a million U.S. jobs

 Related: Are America's airports going to be great again?

 Emirates says it has ordered 346 Boeing 777s worth $140 billion at list prices since 1991.
-Including maintenance and repair deals with GE (GENERAL ELECTRIC), Emirates says those past and future orders support more than a million jobs.
+Including maintenance and repair deals with GE (GE), Emirates says those past and future orders support more than a million jobs.

 Abu Dhabi's airline, Etihad, says it supported more than 100,000 American jobs and contributed $10 billion to the U.S. economy in 2016 alone.